Labour Practices Learn how to correctly analyse this topic.

 Conclusion

-Decide if the company’s impact has been positive or negative, and give the reader a succinct summary of the scale and persistence of the matter.
+Decide if the company’s impact has been positive or negative, and give the reader a succinct summary of the severity and irremediability of the matter.
 In general, no new information should be presented to the reader.

 • Is the life of people concerned deeply affected, or does the issue just marginally impact them?